atp892/MUDTEMPLATE/README.md

 # BASICS:

 ## color
-this one is built into v1.1, called "ThemeChanger", but if you want to make it yourself, you can do so with
+this one is built into v1.1, called "ThemeChanger"
 ## DEPENDENCIES
 MenuScript